Pembrolizumab (Keytruda)

 Results after treatment with Keytruda (diagram)

-In another clinical trial, 617 patients with cervical cancer that had come back or spread to other parts of the body (metastatic) and who had not yet been treated with chemotherapy (except radiochemotherapy) for their metastatic disease, were treated with either
+In a clinical trial, 617 patients with cervical cancer that had come back or spread to other parts of the body (metastatic) and who had not yet been treated with chemotherapy (except radiochemotherapy) for their metastatic disease, were treated with either

 Among 548 patients whose tumor tested positive for the PD-L1 molecule, 63% of patients received bevacizumab as part of the treatment.
+At a median follow-up of 22 months:

 Results after treatment with Keytruda and chemo with or without bevacizumab vs placebo and chemo with or without bevacizumab (diagram)